niHonkage/DocsLearning/en/guides/application-orchestrate/llms-use-faq.md

 ### 15. Is there any way to control the greater use of knowledge data rather than the model's own generation capabilities?

 Whether to use a knowledge base is related to the description of the knowledge.
 Please write the knowledge description clearly as much as possible.
-Please refer to the [documentation](https://docs.fusionworks.ai/advanced/datasets) for details.
+Please refer to the [documentation](https://docs.FusionWorks.ai/advanced/datasets) for details.

 ### 16. How to better segment the uploaded knowledge document in Excel?

 Set the header in the first row, and display the content in each subsequent row.
 Do not have any additional header settings or complex formatted table content.

-### 17. I have already purchased ChatGPT plus, why can't I still use GPT4 in Fusionworks?
+### 17. I have already purchased ChatGPT plus, why can't I still use GPT4 in FusionWorks?

 ChatGPT Plus and OpenAI's GPT-4 model API are two separate products with separate pricing.
 The model APIs have their own pricing structure, see [OpenAI's pricing documentation](https://openai.com/pricing) for details.
 To get access to the GPT-4 model API, you need to pay for a billing cycle - simply having a payment method on file and access to GPT-3.5 via ChatGPT Plus is not sufficient.
 Please refer to [OpenAI's official documentation](https://platform.openai.com/account/billing/overview) for complete details on gaining access to GPT-4.

 ### 18. How to add other embedding models?

-Fusionworks supports using the listed providers as an Embedding model provider, simply select the `Embedding` type in the configuration box.
+FusionWorks supports using the listed providers as an Embedding model provider, simply select the `Embedding` type in the configuration box.

 * Azure
 * LocalAI